leanprover-community/mathlib3/docs/tactics.md

 example (x y : ℕ) : x + id y = y + id x := by ring_exp!
 ```

-### field_simps
+### field_simp

-Simpset used to reduce an expression in a field to an expression of the form `n / d` where
+The goal of `field_simp` is to reduce an expression in a field to an expression of the form `n / d`
-neither `n` nor `d` contains any division symbol, just using the simplifier to reduce the number
+where neither `n` nor `d` contains any division symbol, just using the simplifier (with a carefully
-of division symbols whenever possible by iterating the following steps:
+crafted simpset named `field_simps`) to reduce the number of division symbols whenever possible by
+iterating the following steps:

 - write an inverse as a division
 - in any product, move the division to the right